Mukulanandtiwari/learn-react-by-namaste/README.md

 8. useParams: agar aap ek dynamic route banate ho, jisme kuch IDs ya slugs URL ka part hoti hain (e.g., /user/:id), toh useParams se aap directly URL mein diye gaye id ko access kar sakte ho.

+9. Optimising our app.js (for bundling all components) also you can split each bundle for different usage like as per usage of Filter button, About...,
+  - Chunking
+  - Code Splitting
+  - Dynamic Bundling
+  - lazy loading
+  - on-demand loading

+10. In this we use { lazy, Suspense } named import for render component when it gets clicked ( About, Grocery).